labseven/labseven.github.io/_posts/2018-04-13-Notifications-App.md

 The demo is currently hosted at [verynice.party](https://verynice.party).

-I am rewriting the app to have a more maintainable codebase, allow users to set notifications per-event, and to make it easier for anyone to spin up a new page (which requires significantly rewriting the admin page).
-This might be a new era in informal events at Olin.
+I am rewriting the app to have a more maintainable codebase, allow users to set notifications per-event, and to make it easier for anyone to spin up their own page (which requires significantly rewriting the admin page).
+This might spark a new era in informal events at Olin.